Cygnar Arcane Tempest Solo

 Combos & Synergies

-- Unsurprisingly for a Cygnar model with a gun, the Captain Adept doesn't mind a unit of Rangers near his target.
+- Unsurprisingly for a Cygnar Gun Mage model with a gun, the Captain Adept doesn't mind Falk hitting his target first for some damage boost.
+Rangers near his target are also nice, but mutually exclusive in themes.

 - He is a good target for Captain Allister Caine's Fire For Effect.
 Not only does this make his chances of hitting near certain, it means even Warjacks have something to worry about when combined with Brutal Damage for 4 dice on the damage roll.
 It can be worth upkeeping even on Caine's feat turn if the Captain Adept can get a shot onto the enemy Warcaster - a Flare and Brutal Damage shot can doom a Warcaster before Caine even activates.